ibm-cloud-docs/vpc/block_storage_vpc_manage_storage_limits.md

 # Managing volume count and capacity limits
 {: #manage-storage-limit}

-{{site.data.keyword.block_storage_is_short}} offers block-level data storage volumes that can be attached to an instance as either a boot volume or as a data volume.
-You can create up to 300 boot and data Block Storage volumes per account in a region.
-You can request an increase of this quota by contacting [IBM Support](/unifiedsupport/cases/add){: external} and submitting a support case.
-Answer the following questions when you're requesting an increase in your volume provisioning limit.
+Request an increase to your {{site.data.keyword.block_storage_is_short}} volume count limit of 300 volumes per account per region.
+Submit a [support case](/unifiedsupport/cases/add){: external} with details about your volume requirements, capacity needs, and usage forecast.
 {: shortdesc}

 ## Volume count and storage limits checklist